MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2a.md

 Another configuration option that can be applied to a node pool is the concept of *taints*.
 A taint can be specified for a particular node pool at cluster and node pool creation time, and essential allow you to prevent pods being placed on specific nodes based on characteristics that you specify.
 [Learn more about taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

-This guide doesn't require you to specify a taint, but if you do want to explore the commands for adding a taint to a node pool, see [Create and manage multiple node pools for a cluster in AKS](use-node-pools.md#specify-a-taint-for-a-node-pool).<!--Will title change to "CReate and manage multiple node pools for a clustser in AKS hybrid?-->
+This guide doesn't require you to specify a taint, but if you do want to explore the commands for adding a taint to a node pool, see [Create and manage multiple node pools for a cluster in AKS](use-node-pools.md#specify-a-taint-for-a-node-pool).

 In addition to taints, we have recently added support for configuring the maximum number of pods that can run on a node, with the `-nodeMaxPodCount` parameter.
 You can specify this parameter when creating a cluster, or when creating a new node pool, and the number has to be greater than 50.